iggy157/aiwolf-nlp-server-edited/doc/en/protocol.md

 - talk.max.count.per_agent (int): Maximum number of speeches per agent per day.
 - talk.max.count.per_day (int): Maximum number of speeches for all agents per day.
 - talk.max.length.count_in_word (bool | None): Whether to count by word count.
 If not set, it is None.
+- talk.max_length.count_spaces (bool | None): Whether to include spaces when counting characters.
+None if not set.
 - talk.max.length.per_talk (int | None): Maximum number of characters per talk.
 If no limit, set to None.
 - talk.max.length.mention_length (int | None): Additional character count when mentioning another agent in a talk.
 If no limit, set to None.
 - talk.max.length.per_agent (int | None): Maximum number of characters per agent per day.
 If no limit, set to None.